 The months to avoid are July and August.
 The heat in the summer is unbearable and the city shuts down as this is when most of the locals take their annual leave.

 At this time, Rome feels like an urban wasteland filled with tourists: it is hard to get a good impression of the city.

 If you have no choice, I highly recommend booking a hotel with a pool and air conditioning (see paragraph at the end of this article for recommended addresses).

-December is also a good time to visit Rome.
-The winter in the city is usually mild and dry and many shops and restaurants have longer opening hours to accommodate Christmas shopping (you can read here our full post about Christmas in Rome)
+December is also a good time to visit Rome with kids.
+The winter in the city is usually mild and dry and many shops and restaurants have longer opening hours to accommodate Christmas shopping.

 At peak times, the buses are literally bursting at the seams and access for buggies and strollers may be impossible.
 If you cannot walk to your destination, I highly recommend selecting off peaks times to travel by bus and the use of a baby carrier.

 The Rome public transport system operates an integrated ticket service.

 The same ticket covers rides on buses, trams and metro lines and you can buy single hop, day and multiple day passes.
 Currently a single ticket costs 1.50 Euro and it is valid for unlimited transport for 1 hour on buses and on one metro trip.
 Kids go free.